YcSoku/GeoScratch/README.md

 # GeoScratch

-A compact 3D graphics library for geographical and cartographical applications, harnessing the power of WebGPU for rendering scenes, maps, and globes.
+**GeoScratch** is a compact 3D graphics library for geographical and cartographical applications, harnessing the power of [WebGPU](https://www.w3.org/TR/webgpu/) for rendering scenes, maps, and globes.

 ![Image text](https://github.com/YcSoku/GeoScratch/blob/main/DayDayDream.png)

+## Building
+`GeoScratch` is built by [Vite](https://vitejs.dev/).
+Trying examples provided in this project requires an installation of [Node.js](https://nodejs.org/en/).

+- Install dependencies: `npm install`.